 I live in rural Aberdeenshire, in the north east of Scotland.
 I grew up in Pembrokeshire, Wales, but I have also lived in various parts of the UK and Europe.
 From the age of five I knew that I wanted to study the natural world and this led me to a degree in ecology and a scientific career studying wildlife and landscape at the Centre for Ecology & Hydrology and later at the University of Aberdeen.

 Throughout this time, I never lost my passion for art and eventually the urge to paint became too powerful to suppress.
 I retired in 2019 and have been painting ever since.
 In 2020, I was fortunate to be part of the Portfolio Course at Bridge House Art in Ullapool, Scotland.
 Since then I have been spending my time painting either in the field or in the studio.

 I have exhibited in: AntallaSolais – Ullapool, Heinzel Gallery – Aberdeen, Resipole Studios – Acharacle, Larks Gallery – Ballater and Tolquhon Gallery – Ellon.

-“I paint to capture light and the essence of landscapes.
-Mostly, I work in watercolour because I love its luminosity, its immediacy and its unpredictability, but I also work with ink, charcoal and pastels.
-I rely extensively on my experiences studying wildlife in a variety of landscapes.
-My work builds on direct observation in the field, but I also draw heavily on memories, feelings and an emotional response to the natural world.”
+Mostly, I work in watercolour because I love its luminosity, its immediacy and its unpredictability, but I also work with ink, charcoal, pastels, acrylics, oils and whatever else I can get my hands on.
+I rely extensively on direct observation in the field, but I also work in the studio, drawing heavily on memories, feelings and an emotional response to the natural world.